 2. Patagonians originate from across the world

 The locals might all speak castellano or Spanish, but don’t be surprised if they’re fluent in a few other languages too.
-Over the centuries, Patagonia has been on the receiving end of immigration from across the globe, with Germans and Swiss settling Bariloche, Scots arriving to Argentina’s Santa Cruz Province, Welsh pioneers landing in Chubut Province and even Yugoslav immigrants in the Magallanes Region of Chile.
+Over the centuries, Patagonia has been on the receiving end of immigration from across the globe, with Germans and Swiss settling Bariloche, Scots arriving in Argentina’s Santa Cruz Province, Welsh pioneers landing in Chubut Province, and even Yugoslav immigrants in the Magallanes Region of Chile.